Our children occasionally sleep in our bed, so what bedding is most resilient and easy to clean?

 • Flannel is a great choice during the cool seasons because it provides a combination of warmth and softness.
 Choose brushed flannel sheets since these are softer next to the skin than standard flannel.

 • Fleece is also easy to clean as well as provides softness, comfort and fluffy warmth.

 • Polyester/cotton blends are inexpensive, durable and soft.
 They offer a good solution to addressing the possibility of frequently bed changing due to accidents.
 This type of bedding can usually be tumble dried and requires, little or no ironing.
 It will keep you cool during when it becomes warm, having an extra person in the bed will automatically raise the temperature, but polyester/cotton will also keep you warm during the colder months.
-If you’re looking at several options, your best choice would be 100% cotton, particularly for the bottom sheet, closely followed by polyester/cotton blends for the duvet cover and pillow cases.
+If you’re looking at several options, your best choice would be 100% cotton, particularly for the bottom sheet, closely followed by polyester/cotton blends for duvet covers and pillowcases.
 Just be sure to consider other factors, too, such as the type of cotton and the thread count (for 100% cotton bedding) as well as the size, style and colour when making your choices.

 • Splurge a little - while sticking to a budget makes sense, you have to consider, too, that you and your children will be spending at least 6 hours each night in contact with the bedding materials.
-You should then pamper them and yourself with reasonably-priced, high-quality bedding from the bottom sheet to the blankets, duvets and quilts.
+You should then pamper them and yourself with reasonably-priced, high-quality bedding from the bottom sheet to the blankets, duvets, throws and quilts.

 • Waterproof covering could be used underneath the bottom sheet if your child is prone to bed wetting.
 A waterproof cover will protect your mattress from becoming soaked in urine.
 They are easy to launder along with your sheets should the need arise.